-- mkdir build and cd into a build output.
-We will have all generated files from cmake go here. - There is an example configure script located in

-<OSSIM_DEV_HOME>/ossim_package_support/cmake/configure.sh.
-Edit the configure.sh for your environment.
-There is an example of a windows cmd shell called configure.cmd that is similar to the configure.sh.
-You can also just type the cmake command directly.
+- cd into <OSSIM_DEV_HOME>/ossim_package_support/cmake - mkdir build and cd into a build output.
+We will have all generated files from cmake go here. - There is an example configure script located in <OSSIM_DEV_HOME>/ossim_package_support/cmake/build_scripts/<environment>.
+Copy to the configure.sh for your environment.
+The example above shows a script that allows one to pass arguments.
+You can actually just have your configure do everything internal without any arguments.
+Another option is that you can also just type the cmake command directly.
 You can use the configure.sh as a guide for how to modify variables.
-Make sure you use the ".." for the root CMakeList.txt is one directory back.

-- cmake .. -G "<YOUR GENERATION STRING>" - Some sample generation strings might be "Unix Makefiles", "Xcode", "Visual Stuidio 9 2008".
+In our example you must specify the path to where the root CMakeList.txt file resides so make sure you use the "..", for the root CMakeList.txt is one directory back. - cmake .. -G "<YOUR GENERATION STRING>" - Some sample generation strings might be "Unix Makefiles", "Xcode", "Visual Stuidio 9 2008".
 For a complete list of Generation options please run cmake - help and you should see a list of Generation types at the end of the help screen. - Depending on how you generated the makefiles will depend on how one builds the system.
-The package is called ossim so if you have an xcode project it will be ossim.xcode and if you have gneerataed a Visual Studio project it should be ossim.sln for the solution file or you could just have a root makefile and all you need to do is type make for unix flavor OS or nmake for NMake makefile generation, ... etc. - I would do an install in the sandbox directory you specified with the CMAKE_INSTALL_PREFIX variable.
+The package is called ossim so if you have an xcode project it will be ossim.xcode and if you have generated a Visual Studio project it should be ossim.sln for the solution file or you could just have a root makefile and all you need to do is type make for unix flavor OS or nmake for NMake makefile generation, ... etc. - I would do an install in the sandbox directory you specified with the CMAKE_INSTALL_PREFIX variable.

 The configure.sh is an example configuration file that you can setup for your shell.
-We have a host of example shells under the directory ~/ossim_svn/ossim_package_support/cmake/build_scripts/.
+We have a host of example shells under the directory ~/ossim-svn/ossim_package_support/cmake/build_scripts/.
 You will see examples for windows and unix.
 The unix shell should actually work for any unix flavor operating system including MacOSX.